Giving back through your business

 A quick note from LH Agenda…

-LH Agenda LH Planner
+LH Agenda award-winning collections

 Even though the boundaries of community have expanded, there are more opportunities than ever before to connect and get involved.
 I’ve put together this list of six ways you can use your business to give back to your community—whether that’s in a small town, a booming metropolis, or the global marketplace.
 For each, I’ve included examples of how three amazing female leaders have used their own creativity to connect and give back in an authentic, personal way.